sebspion/reqs/draft-selander-lake-reqs.md

 ##Lightweight {#lw}

-As motivated in {{intro}} we target an AKE which is efficiently deployable in 6TiSCH multi-hop networks, LoRaWAN networks and NB-IoT networks.
+We target an AKE which is efficiently deployable in 6TiSCH multi-hop networks, LoRaWAN networks and NB-IoT networks.
 The desire is to optimize the AKE to be 'as lightweight as reasonably achievable' in these environments, where 'lightweight' refers to:

 * resource consumption, measured by bytes on the wire, wall-clock time and number of round trips to complete, or power consumption
 * the amount of new code required on end systems which already have an